 The home of blended Scotch whisky brand Chivas Regal is situated in Keith, in the heart of Speyside.
-Renowned as one of the prettiest distilleries in Scotland, Strathisla is reopening to visitors from 7 August.
+Renowned as one of the prettiest distilleries in Scotland, Strathisla is back open for visitors.
 While tours won’t be on offer, you can visit the on-site shop and book one of two hands-on whisky experiences in its ‘Emporium’ – a blending masterclass, or a tasting of exclusive cask strength single malts.

 Bookings: Pre-booking for a tasting is essential.

 Dewar’s Aberfeldy Distillery, situated on the outskirts of picturesque Aberfeldy, makes for a perfect day-trip from Edinburgh.
-The distillery offers a range of tastings and experiences to suit whisky novices and connoisseurs alike, from tours of the warehouse and an insightful heritage exhibition, to tastings direct from the cask.
+The distillery offers a range of tastings to suit whisky novices and connoisseurs alike.
+Currently, tours of the warehouse are unavailable.
+But an insightful heritage exhibition and tastings direct from the cask make up for that.
 There’s also an on-site café and whisky lounge serving drams and light lunches.